XENONnT/env_starter/README.md

 #### Testing your installation
+We recommend using `start_jupyter.sh` instead of `start_jupyter.py,` as the former checks the available Python interpreters automatically.
 To test that the env_starter script is working, do the
 following:
 - If you are on midway2 or dali login nodes, where you can submit notebooks to either dali or midway2 compute nodes:
 ```
 cd env_starter
-./start_jupyter.py
+./start_jupyter.sh
 ```
 - If you are on midway3 login nodes, where you can submit notebooks to midway3 compute nodes:
 ```
 cd env_starter
-python3 start_jupyter.py --partition lgrandi
+./start_jupyter.sh --partition lgrandi
 ```

 You should see a nice splash screen similar to above,